htcondor/htcondor/docs/version-history/development-release-series-91.rst

   Now, the jobs go to held status.
   :jira:`1194`

-- Fixed the classad shared library extension mechanism.
-An earlier development series broke the ability for users to add custom classad functions as documented in :doc:`/classads/classad-mechanism.html#extending-classads-with-user-written-functions`.
+- Fixed the ClassAd shared library extension mechanism.
+An earlier development series broke the ability for users to add custom ClassAd functions as documented in :doc:`/classads/classad-mechanism.html#extending-classads-with-user-written-functions`.
   :jira:`1196`